MicrosoftDocs/windows-dev-docs/windows-apps-src/design/devices/designing-for-tv.md

 # Designing for Xbox and TV

-Design your Windows app app so that it looks good and functions well on Xbox One and television screens.
+Design your Windows app so that it looks good and functions well on Xbox One and television screens.

 See [Gamepad and remote control interactions](../input/gamepad-and-remote-interactions.md) for guidance on interaction experiences in UWP applications in the *10-foot* experience.